sconover/wrong/README.markdown

     d { x } # => prints "x is 7" to the console
     d { x * 2 } # => prints "(x * 2) is 14" to the console

-(`d` was originally implemented by Rob Sanheim in LogBuddy; as with Assert2 this version is a rewrite and homage.)
+`d` was originally implemented by Rob Sanheim in LogBuddy; as with Assert2 this version is a rewrite and homage.
+You may also enjoy [g](https://github.com/jugyo/g) by [jugyo](http://jugyo.org/).

 Remember, if you want `d` to work at runtime (e.g. in a webapp) then you must `include Wrong::D` inside your app, e.g. in your `environment.rb` file.

-More examples are in the file `examples.rb` <http://github.com/alexch/wrong/blob/master/examples.rb>

-There's also a spreadsheet showing a translation from Test::Unit and RSpec to Wrong, with notes, at [this Google Doc](https://spreadsheets.google.com/pub?key=0AouPn6oLrimWdE0tZDVOWnFGMzVPZy0tWHZwdnhFYkE&hl=en&output=html).
-(Ask <alexch@gmail.com> if you want editing privileges.)

-And don't miss the [slideshare presentation](http://www.slideshare.net/alexchaffee/wrong-5069976).

 ## Test Framework Adapters ##